Diseases of civilization

 I started reading on the topic because I wanted to understand what had caused my personal health recovery – and I guess because I like puzzles.

 What to do about excessive n-6 consumption?

-Except for fasting, this is the simplest health intervention ever, as it’s impossible to become deficient in n-6 fats when eating whole foods.
+Except for fasting, this is the simplest health intervention ever, as it’s impossible to become deficient in n-6 fatty acids when eating whole foods.
 Even if a fraction of the diseases with pathological signs pointing to n-6 are proven, you’ll still be far better off.

 William E.M.
-“Bill” Lands spent his scientific career studying the role of n-6 and n-3 fats in the body.
+“Bill” Lands spent his scientific career studying the role of n-6 and n-3 fatty acids in the body.
 His conclusion, the title of an article written during his retirement, deserves to be the note to end on here [emphasis mine]:

 Prevent the cause, not just the symptoms